 Profits and losses resulting from 'upstream' and 'downstream' transactions between the Company (including its consolidated subsidiaries) and an associate are recognized in the consolidated financial statements only to the extent of unrelated investors' interests in the associate.
 'Upstream' transactions are, for example, sales of assets from an associate to the Company.
-'Downstream' transactions are, for example, sales of assets from the associate's profits and losses resulting from these transactions is eliminated.
+'Downstream' transactions are, for example, sales of assets from the Company to an associate.
+The Company's share in the associate's profits and losses resulting from these transactions is eliminated.